Relative uses strategic thinking to inform precincts, architectural environments,

 of designing for a collective future.

-Our work is centred around how businesses of all scales can contribute to the
+Our work is centred around how organisations can contribute to the

-vitality of the urban experience.
+vitality of the urban experience at all scales.
 Our design-led approach takes strategies through

-to fully realised built outcomes that contribute to local culture.
+to fully realised built outcomes that contribute to local culture and vitality.